 We’ve been rebuilding and upgrading facilities, including a totally remodeled dining hall and a multi-sport turf field and recreational jogging track.
 The new Life Sciences Building, opened in January 2014, added classrooms, labs and a 450-seat auditorium.

 Athletic programs also have expanded.
-New for 2014-15 will be men’s and women’s lacrosse, women’s golf, and men’s and women’s tennis.
+In the 2014-15 academic year, we added men’s and women’s lacrosse, women’s golf, and men’s and women’s tennis.
 These additions bring DelVal’s total Division III intercollegiate offerings to 22.

 To assist with the growing number of military enrollees, we have established the Janet Manion Military and Veterans Center on campus.
 To give all students from all majors a chance to learn about a hot new field, classes are being held at our new Roth Center for Sustainable Agriculture.

 These and other accomplishments are being recognized.
-For the 10th consecutive year, U.S. News & World report has ranked DelVal among the best regional academic institutions.
+For the 13th consecutive year, U.S. News & World report has ranked DelVal among the best regional academic institutions.
 And a recent survey showed that a DelVal education is paying dividends.
-Eighty six percent of students from the class of 2012 have found jobs or are enrolled in graduate school within one year of graduation.
+Eighty eight percent of students from the class of 2014 have found jobs or are enrolled in graduate school within one year of graduation.